crashoverride777/swifty-ads/README.md

 let appDelegate = UIApplication.sharedApplication().delegate as!
 AppDelegate
 ```

-The last line is needed for shared banner ads, see step 6

 - Step 6: Still in your AppDelegate.swift under the class implementation you will need to create these properties

 ```swift